1999 war in Dagestan: Invasion and the Russian counterattack

 On 4 August 1999, several Russian Ministry of Internal Affairs (MVD) servicemen were killed in a border clash with a group of Kebedov's fighters.
 On 7 August Shamil Basayev and Ibn al-Khattab officially launched an invasion into Dagestan with a group of roughly 1,500–2,000 armed militants consisting of Islamic radicals from Chechnya, including other international Islamists.

 Khattab described himself as the "military commander of the operation", while Basayev was the "overall commander in the battlefield".
 They seized villages in the districts of Tsumadi (Echeda, Gakko, Kedy, Kvanada, Gadiri and Gigatl) and Botlikh (Godoberi, Miarso, Shodroda, Ansalta, Rakhata and Inkhelo).
 On 10 August, they announced the birth of the "independent Islamic State of Dagestan" and declared war on "the traitorous Dagestani government" and "Russia's occupation units".

 The federal military response to the invasion was slow, and the efforts were initially fumbling and disorganized.
 As a result, all of the early resistance, and much of the later resistance, was undertaken by Dagestani police, spontaneously organized citizen militias, and individual Dagestani villagers.
 Basayev and Khattab were not welcomed as "liberators" as they had expected; the Dagestani villagers considered the invaders as unwelcome religious fanatics.
 Instead of an anti-Russian uprising, a mass mobilization of volunteers formed in the border areas against the invading army.

 As resistance to the invaders stiffened, Russian artillery and airstrikes came into action.
-The first use of aerially delivered fuel-air explosives (FAEs) against populated areas occurred in this conflict, notably on the village of Tando by the federal forces.
+The first use of aerially delivered thermobaric weapons against populated areas occurred in this conflict, notably on the village of Tando by the federal forces.
 The rebels were stalled by the ferocity of the bombardments: their supply lines were cut and scattered with remotely detonating mines.
 This gave Moscow time to assemble a counter-attack under Colonel-General Viktor Kazantsev, commander of the North Caucasus Military District.
 On 23 August, Basayev and Khattab announced they were withdrawing from Botlikhsky District to "redeploy" and begin a "new phase" in their operations.
 The war also saw the first use of the T-90 tank.
 In the Kadar zone, a group of 8 to 12 T-90S tanks pushed through stubborn resistance.
 One of the tanks was hit by seven rocket-propelled grenades and remained in action.